poteto/ember-changeset/README.md

 #### `validate`

 Validates all or a single field on the changeset.
+This will also validate the property on the underlying object, and is a useful method if you require the changeset to validate immediately on render.
 Requires a validation map to be passed in when the changeset is first instantiated.

 ```js
 user.set('lastName', 'B');